On this page

 Around 85 per cent of these people are estimated to be of working age (between ages 18 and 65 years).
 In addition, some people who are lawfully in Australia are working in breach of their visa conditions.

-In 2011–12, there were 1928 illegal worker locations in Australia.
+In 2012-13, the department located 2161 non-citizens working illegally in Australia.
 The top three industries illegal workers were employed in included:

 - agriculture, forestry, and fishing